This site contains no information about the edibility or toxicity of mushrooms.

-This is a tall, sometimes massive agaric with scaly cap on a thick stem.
-The stem is scaly below ring.
-Surfaces of all parts stain yellow when handled or bruised.
+Agaricus augustus, also known as The Prince, is a tall, sometimes massive agaric that has orange-brown scales on the surface of the cap and on the stem below the ring.
+The surfaces of all parts may stain yellow when handled or bruised.

-hemispherical during the so-called button stage, and then expands, becoming convex and finally flat.
-The cap cuticle is dry, and densely covered with concentrically arranged, brown-coloured scales on a white to yellow background.
-The flesh is thick, firm and white and may discolour yellow when bruised.
+hemispherical during the so-called button stage, and then expands, becoming convex to broadly convex or nearly flat.
+The cap cuticle is dry and densely covered with concentrically arranged, brown-coloured scales on a white to yellow background.
+The flesh is thick, firm, and white and may discolour yellow when bruised.
 Gills

 are not attached to stem, crowded and pallid at first, and turn pink then dark brown with maturity.
 Stem

-Solid; cylindrical to club-shaped.
+Solid; cylindrical to club-shaped and no volva.
 The surface is white.
 Ring membranous, with patches of brownish fibrils under.

 on the First Nature Web site.